-In advocating for these major goals, HAF is calling for these specific actions as part of the America the Beautiful plan:
+In advocating for these major goals, HAF is calling for these specific actions as part of California's 30x30 plan:

-- Spending at least 40% of the funds on public access and public lands and waters which facilitate closeto-home outdoor opportunities in communities of color, environmental justice, and low-income communities. - Committing to hiring 40% people of color or representatives from environmental justice communities in the Civilian Climate Corps and other conservation job creation. - Investing in the tools to track federal, state and local spending of the investments in public lands, parks and transit, to show how those funds are reducing the Nature Gap in communities of color. - Linking federal land acquisition to the Nature Gap, climate and biodiversity goals as part of the prioritization, while maintaining public access as a key item.
-Have states and federal applicants put these both into their individual submissions as well as their state-based planning programs.
+- Spending at least 40% of the funds on public access and public lands and waters which facilitate closeto-home outdoor opportunities in communities of color, environmental justice, and low-income communities. - Committing to hiring 40% people of color or representatives from environmental justice communities in climate and conservation job creation. - Investing in the tools to track federal, state and local spending of the investments in public lands, parks and transit, to show how those funds are reducing the Nature Gap in communities of color. - Linking land acquisition to the Nature Gap, climate and biodiversity goals as part of the prioritization, while maintaining public access as a key item. - Establishing specific set asides for tribes in the state-side funds.

-- Establishing specific set asides for tribes in the state-side funds. - Establish tribal co-management of areas and establish frameworks/guidance for how to create, manage and coordinate to support tribal co-management. - Assuring that definitions in existing conservation programs such as LWCF, State Parks and Grants programs, such as urban, low income, etc., are up to date, representative of target groups to send funds at places that have a historical record of underinvestment in parks and public spaces. - Increasing the percentage match for stateside funding for underinvested/underserved communities by allowing more in-kind contributions for these specific areas. - Ensuring that the process is transparent, inclusive, and equitable at every step and level of engagement, emphasizing collaboration and valuing local and traditional knowledge. - Establishing grants for underserved communities to integrate federal lands and acquisition into their existing public lands and open space planning. - This could begin as a pilot program in Washington, DC to establish a cooperative process between the city and National Park Service to coordinate a city-wide redesign of public land and space investment, allowing the Land & Water Conservation Fund to contribute to this redesign with coordination from other community and urban investment grants.
-This cooperative process could focus on underutilized lands, identify areas for acquisition, and evaluate the best use of the space for local communities, while also improving urban planning.
-The program could then expand to other cities with large federal footprints, such as New York City and Cincinnati.
+- Establish tribal co-management of areas and establish frameworks/guidance for how to create, manage and coordinate to support tribal co-management. - Assuring that definitions in existing conservation programs, such as urban, low income, etc., are up to date, representative of target groups to send funds at places that have a historical record of underinvestment in parks and public spaces. - Increasing the percentage funding match for underinvested/underserved communities by allowing more in-kind contributions for these specific areas. - Ensuring that the process is transparent, inclusive, and equitable at every step and level of engagement, emphasizing collaboration and valuing local and traditional knowledge. - Establishing grants for underserved communities to integrate public lands and acquisition into their existing public lands and open space planning.

-What does success look like for America the Beautiful?
+What does success look like for 30x30 in California?

-- Water and nature access for all, urban and rural alike, especially for communities that have historically lacked access or are nature deprived. - No observable disparities in the distribution of local green and blue space. - Prevention of further loss and degradation of nature and clean waterways, which has especially concentrated near low-income and communities of color.

-- Restoration of nature and clean waterways in urban areas and near low-income and communities of color. - Diverse geographic representation of protected lands and marine sanctuaries. - Indigenous and tribal nations have their ancestral and sacred lands protected, managed, and honored in the manner of their choosing. - The conservation workforce represents the diversity of communities that it serves. - Public spaces are safe for all communities and well-maintained. - Local communities are enfranchised and able to meaningfully participate in outdoor recreation and management of outdoor spaces. - The histories and stories of communities of color on the local lands and waters are told in their words.
+- Water and nature access for all, urban and rural alike, especially for communities that have historically lacked access or are nature deprived. - No observable disparities in the distribution of local green and blue space. - Prevention of further loss and degradation of nature and clean waterways, which has especially concentrated near low-income and communities of color. - Restoration of nature and clean waterways in urban areas and near low-income and communities of color. - Diverse geographic representation of protected lands and marine sanctuaries. - Indigenous and tribal nations have their ancestral and sacred lands protected, managed, and honored in the manner of their choosing. - The conservation workforce represents the diversity of communities that it serves. - Public spaces are safe for all communities and wellmaintained. - Local communities are enfranchised and able to meaningfully participate in outdoor recreation and management of outdoor spaces. - The histories and stories of communities of color on the local lands and waters are told in their words.